 See Related: 10 Interesting Leadership Myths Debunked!

-Final Thoughts on What is Charismatic Leadership
+Final Thoughts on What Charismatic Leadership is

 The charismatic leadership style requires charismatic, magnetic personalities who are capable of influencing others to follow their direction.
 They tend to be good at handling people and can develop great rapport with them.